zeiktuvai/MSF_Addon/notes.md

 // Saving any vehicles in a named trigger area???
 // Ace interaction to manually save data as well.
 // Maybe in mission display if data is saved?
-// add trigger name for end mission save "Make Mandatory"
+// Update persist save trigger name to use MSF_Mission_EndTrig

 // loadout
 // Set uniform in mission attr
 // Allow units to override
+// Implement loadouts
+// Test if loadouts can be in the mod or have to be in mission description -- not looking good

+// TASKS:
+// Move Loadout/Respawn Scripts into mod

 private _vehicleList = vehicles select { _x getVariable "MSF_Persist_isEnable" == true; };